 Either given daily against general anxiety, or when needed for triggering situations.
 Most dogs experience anxiety relief within 2 hours of administration.
 If you miss a dose, do not double the next dosage.
 Give the regular dosage next time and keep following the regime as instructed by your vet.

 If Trazodone is given against specific stimuli – like fireworks – it is recommended to administer the medication before the trigger.
-Often up to 2 hours before, so the medication has ample time to take effect.
-The dosage is thereafter repeated every 8 hours until the trigger stimuli have passed.
+Often up to two hours before, so the medication has ample time to take effect.
+The dosage is thereafter repeated every eight hours until the trigger stimuli have passed.

 But, as with all medication, some adverse effects are seen from time to time.
 Some of the side effects seen in dogs are: